mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 1. Create a class extending `ContextModule` in `server/aiagent/context/`.
 2. Implement `build(ContextParams)` returning the context section text.
-3. Register it in `AIContextBuilder` -- either as a new system prompt layer (cached) or as a per-request context message.
+3. Register it in `AIContextBuilder`.
+If the output depends on the user, project, or request in any way, register it as a per-request context message in `buildContextMessages`.
+Only register as a cached system prompt layer when the output is derived purely from static, repo-shipped resources -- never from user input, `StorageIo`, or anything a specific project supplies.
+See the "user-controlled strings" rule in the Context Architecture section.

 ### Adding i18n strings